ammogcoder/react-core-concepts/README.md

 you'll see `Hello World!` is showing on the browser.

+## What are "props" and "state" ?

+-   `props` an object to send data from and/to components.
+As the basic of react's functionality is building components, in order to interconnect with one component to another you need to pass data.
+That is where you use it, e.g. `<HelloWorld name="Jhon Doe"></HelloWorld>` here in HelloWorld.js name can be accessed as `{props.name}`

+-   `state` simply state is current status of a component.
+Suppose, there is a button and when its clicked then you wanna show the number how many times it is clicked.
+So you have to keep track of it, right?
+So here comes state.There are two things to know,

+    1. `state variable`  - to keep track of the status and,
+    2. `setState()` - update the status to the DOM.

+-   `const [count, setCount] = useState(0)`- Don't you worry about it, you'll definitely see it in action down below.
+Just remember this syntax for now.

 ## Pass data to a component as `props`

 This `HelloWorld` component will always display `Hello World!` how many times you write it.
 To show different data `props` is used.